defenseunicorns/uds-common-workflows/documents/terraform/lint-and-scan.md

 1. `terraform validate` will validate Terraform in the repository.
 1. Commit and push, all modified files will be commited and pushed to the same branch that triggered the action.

-*Note:* Please remember to do pefrom a `git pull origin` after this pipeline runs as formatting may have occcured after the `git push origin`.
+*Note:* Please remember to run `git pull origin` after this pipeline runs as formatting may have occurred after running `git push origin`.

 ### [Tflint](https://github.com/terraform-linters/setup-tflint)